Escape Room Design

 Non-Linear Design: A Branching Labyrinth, Multiple People Solving Multiple Puzzles At The Same Time

 In our games, when we use non-linear puzzle paths, we do so to keep the entire group busy and excited.
-This also may allow us to inject a bit of confusion into the game, for a bit, while they try to determine what they want to solve first.
+This also allows us to inject a bit of confusion into the game, for a bit, while players determine what clues go with what puzzles, leaving them the decision of what they want to solve first.
 There may not be an incorrect choice.

 Increased Player Agency: Non-linearity allows players to choose their approach, catering to different players’ problem-solving skills.